Mount Bachelor ski area: History

 The ski area opened as Bachelor Butte in October 1958 with a rope tow and a 3100 ft-long platter lift rising 1000 ft; a lift ticket was three dollars (equivalent to $ today).
 The name of the volcano was changed to Mount Bachelor in 1983 after the Bend Chamber of Commerce persuaded state and federal officials to adopt the more descriptive term "mountain."
 Well-known broadcaster and avid skier Lowell Thomas visited the young ski area in 1961, flying over from Sun Valley with agribusiness magnate J. R. Simplot.

 The first chairlift was "black chair" in 1961, shortly followed by "red chair" in 1964.
-In 1967 and 1970, the yellow and blue chair lifts were added, and in 1973 the green and orange chair lifts were added.
+In 1967 and 1970, the yellow and blue chairlifts were added, and in 1973 the green and orange chairlifts were added.
 The "Outback chair" was added in 1976, "Rainbow" in 1980, and "Sunrise" in 1982.
 The first area of the mountain developed for skiing was the northeastern side.
 The northwestern side was not lift-served in 1973, but those who ventured for the "Outback Trail Tour" paid a dollar in advance and got a return ride by a snowcat to the lodge.
 A new trail was finished in 1975, and the Outback double chairlift was installed at a cost of $700,000.
 It was replaced by the $3 million high-speed quad (Outback Express) in the summer of 1987; with a capacity of 2,800 passengers per hour.
 The 8377 ft-long Northwest Express chairlift was added in 1996, a high-speed quad with 2365 ft vertical.
 This lift further expanded the terrain to the west and increased the resort's overall vertical, lowering the minimum lift-served elevation to 5700 ft.
 In 1976, Mount Bachelor had a severe drought and was only open January 2 through February 14, and February 26 through April 30.
 There was a loss of an estimated $4 million which took four years to recover.
 Following the drought, the Nordic initiative began and the main lodge expanded.

 Plans for the first summit chairlift were announced in autumn 1979; the high-speed detachable triple was installed in the summer of 1983.
 At the time, it was just the second detachable chairlift installed in the world.
 It was upgraded to a quad in 1997.
 Original plans for a summit lodge and an accompanying service road were abandoned in 1982 to attain approval from the U.S. Forest Service.

 Due to its challenging terrain parks and excellent snow conditions, Mount Bachelor is the official home training resort of many professional and Winter Olympic athletes, and hosts several professional USSA competitions each year.

 On April 4, 1968, a single-engine light airplane crashed on the slopes of Mount Bachelor with three fatalities.
 Bound for Eugene from Boise and Billings, it was found three days later at the 8100 ft level by skiers after a multi-day regional air search in limited visibility.